tpdl/Paper-Notes/GPU setup for Ubuntu 16.04.md

    sudo apt-get install --assume-yes libvorbis-dev libxvidcore-dev v4l-utils
 ```
 * In order to install the NVIDIA Cuda Toolkit with CUDNN library
-  The following guide includes the how-to instructions for the installation of BVLC/Caffe on Ubuntu 16.04 with Cuda Toolkit 8.0, CUDNN 5.1 library and OpenCV version 2 or 3.
-(A small record remains from the previous tutorial for Ubuntu 15.10 with the Cuda Toolkit 7.5, but that part will not be updated any further.)
-This guide also covers the KUbuntu distribution and the related distributions.
+  The following guide includes the how-to instructions for the installation of BVLC/Caffe on Ubuntu 16.04 with Cuda Toolkit 8.0, CUDNN 5.1 library and OpenCV version 3.
  Execute these commands first:

    ```